Lucas01-hash/catalog-app/README.md

 ## about Nestjs

-- Organização de código e Typescript
+- Code Organization and Typescript
-- Modularidade e Injeção de dependências
+- Modularity and Dependency Injection
-- ORMs maduros e suporte a SQL e MongoDB
+- Mature ORMs and SQL and MongoDB support
-- Similaridade com outros frameworks consagrados
+- Similarity to other established frameworks

 ## License